MounikaBeerelly/my-AI-ML-journey/Probability/ExpectedValue.md

 - Predicts the `average outcome` over many trials
 - Helps compare different Strategies OR Decisions
 - Essential in Statistics, Economics, Finance, and Data Science

+### Trial :
+- Single execution of the random experiment.